Alberta Cancer Foundation

 Dr. Rui Fu

-Project summary: Developing a machine learning predication tool to identify head and neck cancer patients at risk of catastrophic health events.
+Project summary: Developing a machine learning prediction tool to identify head and neck cancer patients at risk of catastrophic health events.
 This tool could revolutionize head and neck cancer care, leading to more effective, streamlined, and cost-efficient treatment and survivorship.

 Dr. Perri Tutelman